Descriptions and Examples for the POV-Ray Raytracer by Friedrich A. Lohmüller

 Swinging Door

-Another sample for swinging in sine rythm:
+Another example for swinging in sine rythm:

 door